 The initial aim behind Stoic Week was to test to see if ancient Stoic life guidance could help people in their daily lives.
-The evidence that we have gathered so far (including evidence from SMRT) suggests that it does, with participants consistently reporting a reduction in negative emotions and an increase in life satisfaction, all after just one week.
+The evidence that we have gathered so far (including evidence from our longer Mindfulness and Resilience course) suggests that it does, with participants consistently reporting a reduction in negative emotions and an increase in life satisfaction, all after just one week.

 One of the things we have done is develop a ‘Stoic Attitudes and Behaviours Scale’ (SABS), in order to measure ‘how Stoic’ people are.
 The questionnaire is available here and can be freely borrowed.

 Other research highlighting the effectiveness of Stoicism has now been published:

 - ‘The Effects of Stoic Training and Adaptive Working Memory Training on Emotional Vulnerability in High Worriers’, https://doi.org/10.1007/s10608-020-10183-4

 - ‘Can Stoic training develop medical student empathy and resilience?
 A mixed-methods study’, https://doi.org/10.1186/s12909-022-03391-x